bradenhc/kolob/README.md

 The central element in this data model is the **Group**.
 A group is where users can join together and post messages about various topics.
 Every group has at least one administrator called the Group Creator.
-Additional details about the Group Creator are provided in following section.
+Additional details about the Group Creator are provided in following sections.

+A single Kolob server can only run one group.
+This enables complete isolation of group data and also make the project easier to maintain.
+As such, the idea of a group is more conceptual than it is concrete in the program's implementation.

 ### Conversations